SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 1. Make another branch off of the master branch.
 1. Merge the new code into that branch.
 1. Do the usual tests with that code.
-1. When it’s ready, merge that newest branch into master (by making a pull request into master).
+1. When it's ready, merge that newest branch into master (by making a pull request into master).
 1. If your team has agreed on this convention, delete the branch.
 1. Delete the Project on your Playground.
-1. Close the issues associated with the changes (if they haven’t been closed automatically through magical means you can read about in another, more bandwidth, section)
+1. Close the issues associated with the changes (if they haven't been closed automatically through magical means you can read about in another, more bandwidth, section)

-We’re still thinking about what to do If they update their code in the meantime and you need to see the combination/merged version.
+We're still thinking about what to do If they update their code in the meantime and you need to see the combination/merged version.

 ## Errors when committing/pushing from docassemble

 1. Look at the bottom of the error on the page.
-Also, ask us for more details if your issue isn’t on here or if this is not enough information.
+Also, ask us for more details if your issue isn't on here or if this is not enough information.
 1. Text in the page: **Detached head** - this is a red herring.
 This is actually a natural part of the process.
-1. Text at the bottom of the screen:** access to this repository** - you don’t have permission to push the code to the repository.
-Make sure the person or organization that owns the repository has given you ‘write’ permissions.
-If it’s SuffolLITLab, give David or Quinten the link to the repository and ask them to ‘give the team permissions to write to the repository.’
+1. Text at the bottom of the screen:** access to this repository** - you don't have permission to push the code to the repository.
+Make sure the person or organization that owns the repository has given you 'write' permissions.
+If it's SuffolLITLab, give David or Quinten the link to the repository and ask them to 'give the team permissions to write to the repository.'
 1. Text at the bottom of the screen:** nothing to commit, working tree clean** - this means that no changes were detected in your project.
 This might happen if:

 1. You did not add the file you edited to your package by cmd/ctrl + clicking it on the packages page and then saving (in your docassemble Playground Packages page).
 Make sure the **name of the file you changed** is **exactly the same** as a name that is currently selected on the Packages page.
-1. You actually haven’t made any changes to those files.
+1. You actually haven't made any changes to those files.
 What was the last edit you made?
     1. Find a diff checker, like [https://www.diffchecker.com/](https://www.diffchecker.com/).
     1. Go to GitHub and get the file you think has changed.
     1. Copy the text in it.
     1. Put it in the left side of the diff checker
-    1. Go to the Playground to the file you think you’ve changed.
+    1. Go to the Playground to the file you think you've changed.
     1. Copy the text and put it in the right side of the diff checker.
     7. Press the button to compare the text.
-1. You’re making a new branch, but you haven’t edited any files (if you think you have edited files, see the above as well).
+1. You're making a new branch, but you haven't edited any files (if you think you have edited files, see the above as well).
-1. In your project, you pulled from a branch recently and didn’t make any edits to those files.
+1. In your project, you pulled from a branch recently and didn't make any edits to those files.
 When was the last time you pulled?

-### I made edits, but docassemble says I can’t push to GitHub
+### I made edits, but docassemble says I can't push to GitHub

 See section about one reason docassemble might not be able to see that.